JoacimLord/LFW_ParticleDemo/README.md

 # About

-Small and simple demo of a basic particle system made with my framework LFW ("The Luna Framework").
+Small and simple demo of a basic particle system made with 'LFW'.
 This demo was made within 2 hours and isn't supposed to be a full on demo, this is just a small example of the API.

-Thanks for using my framework in your own project <3